Group actions on spheres with rank one isotropy

-The category of $\RG _G$-modules is an abelian category, so the usual concepts of homological algebra, such as kernel, direct sum, exactness, projective module, etc., exist for $\RG_G$-modules.
-Note that an exact sequence of $\RG _G$-modules $0 \to A \to B \to C \to 0$ is exact if and only if is an exact sequence of $R$-modules for every $K \in \cF$.
-For an $R\G_G$-module $M$ the $R$-module $M(K)$ can also be considered as an $RW_G(K)$-module in an obvious way where $W_G(K) = N_G(K)/K$.
-We will follow the convention in \cite{lueck3} and consider $M(K)$ as a right $RW_G(K)$-module.
-In particular, we will consider the sequence above as an exact sequence of right $RW_G(K)$-modules.
-The further details about the properties of modules over the orbit category, such as the definitions of free and projective modules, can be found in \cite{hpy1} (see also L\"uck \cite[\S 9,\S 17]{lueck3} and tom Dieck \cite[\S 10-11]{tomDieck2}).

-In this section we consider chain complexes $\CC$ of $\RG _G$-modules.
-When we say a chain complex we always mean a non-negative complex, i.e., $\CC _i=0$ for $i<0$.
+We will consider chain complexes $\CC$ of $\RG _G$-modules, such that $\CC _i=0$ for $i<0$.
 We call a chain complex $\CC$ \emph{projective} (resp.~\emph{free}) if for all $i\geq 0$, the modules $\CC_i$ are projective (resp.~free).
 We say that a chain complex $\CC$ is \emph{finite} if $\CC_i = 0$ for $i > n$, and the chain modules $\CC_i$ are all finitely-generated $\RG_G$-modules.

 Given a $G$-CW-complex $X$, associated to it, there is a chain complex of $\RG_G$-modules where $X_i$ denotes the set of $i$-dimensional cells in $X$ and $\uR{X_i}$ is the $\RG_G$-module defined by $ \uR{X_i}(H)= R[X_i^H]$.
 We denote the homology of this complex by $\uH{X}$.
 If the family $\cF$ includes the isotropy subgroups of $X$, then the complex $\uC{X}$ is a chain complex of free $\RG_G$-modules.